 I’m going to talk about things from the perspective of the 49er, where we race with a leeward gate, ie two leeward marks.
 Most of the same principles apply with a single leeward mark, except that the situation is simpler, so I think we will cover all the things you’ll need to know about in that scenario.

-A quick in-and-out The overriding factor with the leeward rounding is to get in and out of that area as fast as possible because it’s such a stopping point.
+The overriding factor with the leeward rounding is to get in and out of that area as fast as possible because it’s such a stopping point.
 It’s the only time in the race where boats really tend to slow down, so you want to minimise your ‘down time’.

 I think there’s a good analogy here with when you’re driving on the road and you want to overtake a car on a single-lane carriageway.
 You want to sit a little distance back from them, so that when your overtaking opportunity arrives you can use run-up speed to get past them, and spend the minimum time on the opposite side of the road.
 It’s similar with the leeward mark; the more speed you come in with on your approach, the better the chance you have of getting out of there quickly too.

-Think ahead Because the leeward rounding is so important, in some cases we’ll start to think about it even before we’ve rounded the windward mark.
+Because the leeward rounding is so important, in some cases we’ll start to think about it even before we’ve rounded the windward mark.
 Normally, we’ll sail past the gate at the start to check if there is any heavy bias, and we’ll make a mental note about which one is favoured.
 Also, if we think one side of the course is favoured we’ll make a plan to round the mark that takes us out to that side.

 If we want the left hand mark (looking downwind), we might even think about a gybe set at the windward mark.
 We’ve got a number of processes we’ll go through when making our plan.
 But that plan could change depending on whether we’re in attacking mode (ie looking to gain places) or defending mode (already in a top position).